under-the-oaks/ColdCase-Documentation/Writerside/topics/Quality-Assurance.md

 ## Testing the Game Client

 The client is built with LibGDX, and we use JUnit to run tests in a headless environment.
-Our unit tests are designed to mimic real-world use cases (a grey-box approach), ensuring that the components work correctly while isolating dependencies with mocks.
+Our unit tests are designed to mimic real-world use cases (a grey-box approach) such as user-interactions (e.g. moving a block), ensuring that the components work correctly while isolating dependencies with mocks.
 Although achieving high coverage is important, our tests are primarily focused on verifying practical scenarios.

 ## Testing the Game Server